Black Hills ready to celebrate July 4

 July 2-4

 Custer – Custer’s Fourth of July weekend festivities open with an arts and crafts fair, from 10 a.m.-6 p.m.
 Friday, Saturday and Sunday at the 1881 Courthouse Museum.
-On Saturday, a Children’s Fair from noon-4 p.m. will have bouncy houses, face painting and more at Way Park.
+On Saturday, a Children’s Fair from noon-4 p.m. will have bouncy house, face painting and more at Way Park.
 Sunday’s holiday celebration starts with a B-1 flyover at 10 a.m., followed by kids’ and patriots’ parades in downtown Custer, and flag ceremonies at 11 a.m. at Veterans Memorial Park.
-On Sixth Street, a patriot dog stand will be open from 10:30 a.m.-2 p.m. and patriot’s alley will be open from 10:30 a.m.-4 p.m.
-The Children’s Fair continues at Way Park from 11 a.m.-4 p.m.
+On Sixth Street, a patriot dog stand will be open from 10:30 a.m. to 2 p.m. and patriot’s alley will be open from 10:30 a.m. to 4 p.m.
+The Children’s Fair continues at Way Park from 11 a.m. to 4 p.m.
 Fireworks will be at 9:30 p.m.
 Sunday on Pageant Hill.
 For more information, go to custersd.com/Custer's-Fourth-of-July-Celebration.

 July 3